WICG/indexed-db-observers/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-** NOTE: The explainer currently has a more up-to-date version than the spec and examples.
-Please see that! **

 # indexed-db-observers
 Prototyping and discussion around IndexedDB observers.